Home

 By Veronica Reyes

-Dive into the rich heritage and traditions of the Cahuilla people with our comprehensive two-page nonfiction reading passage.
+Dive into the rich heritage and traditions of the Wampanoag people with our comprehensive two-page nonfiction reading passage.
 This resource provides in-depth insights into various aspects of Native American life, perfect for research or close reading activities.
-Perfect for Indigenous People's Day!
-Need a report template?
-Look for our research booklet in the bundle.
+Ideal for Indigenous People's Day!

 Key Features: